jfreddypuentes/jfreddypuentes/README.md

 - 🌱 I’m currently learning Machine Learning & Deep Learning by myself.
 - 🎓 I'm currently studying data science at university in Colombia.
 - 👯 I’m looking to collaborate on Machine Learning projects and solving real problems.
-- 💬 Ask me about APIs, Java, Python, Cloud computing & microservices.
+- 💬 Ask me about APIs, Java, Python, Cloud computing, Microservices & NLP.
 - 📫 How to reach me: @jfreddypuentes on Twitter